Tonino De Bernardi: Style and themes

 De Bernardi's approach, as confirmed by the auteur himself, is rooted in the American underground cinema of the 1960s, he refers to Jonas Mekas as the figure who inspired him not to rely on the industry.
 His style is deeply experimental, non-conventional, some critics even described his movies as ‘non-film’.
 He always tried to distance from the ‘traditional’ cinema and its norms.
 For example, the film Rapporto coniugal parentale (1971-1975) was largely created from family videos, where De Bernardi and his wife Mariella Navale reflected on their lives as spouses and parents.
 In 1982 he released Donne, a 12-hour Super 8 film, that was screened 6 days a week for 2 hours per day.

 De Bernardi never had a producer or a production company to sponsor his projects.
 Many of his films were made with the help of friends and starred non-professional artists in the lead roles.
 However, such stars as Bernardo Bertolucci, Enrico Ghezzi, Mario Martone, are also parts of his cinematic universe.

 De Bernardi's early movies seem strongly connected to Arte Povera.
 A recurrent theme and a constant model followed by De Bernardi in his narrative films is the Greek tragedy: classic works of Sophocles, Euripides, Aeschylus, ancient mythology.

 In his films he puts the spotlight on heroes who are often ignored by society, pushed to the margins.
 The director prefers women as protagonists, as he explained, he grew up mostly surrounded by women, their strength and sensitivity defined his perception of the world.
 In his films, de Bernardi wanted to give a voice to them, who are usually oppressed and wounded.

 Influence and recognition

-In Italy, De Bernardi is credited as the most revolutionary independent auteur, ‘one of the most restless and purest directors in Italian cinema’.
+In Italy, De Bernardi is credited as an independent auteur, ‘one of the most restless and purest directors in Italian cinema’.
 In 2022 Centre Pompidou called him ‘one of Italy's greatest, most persistent, enlightening experimentalists’.

 In 2018, a Portuguese director Teresa Villaverde premiered her experimental film Galileo's Thermometer: A meeting of minds with Tonino De Bernardi at the International Film Festival Rotterdam.
 For three summer months, the documentary followed the daily life of the director and his wife, interspersed with memories, poems, music, films, landscapes.

 Tonino De Bernardi – One Time, One Encounter, a dedication to de Bernardi, was filmed in 2022 by Daniele Segre.